 United Bank of Bismarck v.
 Trout

-Kye Trout, Jr., and Steven Trout appeal from a county court judqment evicting them from. land owned by United Bank of Bismarck [the Bank].
+Kye Trout, Jr., and Steven Trout appeal from a county court judgment evicting them from land owned by United Bank of Bismarck [the Bank].
 We affirm.

 The Bank prevailed in a mortgage foreclosure action against Kye Trout, Jr., and in April 1990 received a sheriff's deed to 212 acres of ranch land in rural Burleigh County.
 Kye remained on the property after the expiration of the redemption period and negotiated with the Bank to lease the property.
 When no lease agreement could be reached, the Bank listed the property for sale with a realtor.

 Dennis Collins, a friend of the Trouts from California, negotiated to purchase the property.
 The Bank and Collins entered into a purchase agreement, dated October 1, 1990, whereby the Bank agreed to sell the property to Collins for $155,000.
 The agreement required Collins to pay $46,500 as earnest money, and the parties were to enter into a contract for deed for the balance at 12% interest, with three annual payments of $45,175.

 On October 10, 1990, Collins leased the property to Steven Trout and Steven's wife, Davie, for $100 per month.
 Steven is Kye's son.
 Steven and Davie moved onto the premises on December 1, 1990.
 In addition, Kye has apparently remained on the premises until the present time.